 13. The Observatory

-Whether it be the analysis of design and business or criticism on current events and enthusiasms, Jessica and Michael are focused on determining the relationship between designers and the technical realm they are all too familiar with.
-Join them on both of their shows to gain a well-rounded understanding of the design world as a whole, and how design relates to current news.
+Whether it be the analysis of design and business or criticism on current events and enthusiasms.
+So, Jessica and Michael are focused on determining the relationship between designers and the technical realm they are all too familiar with.
+Therefore, Join them on both of their shows to gain a well-rounded understanding of the design world as a whole.
+Moreover, you also learn how design relates to current news.

 14. Design Details

 A weekly tech-show discussion of all things regarding the design process and culture.
-Hosted by Marshall Bock and Brian Lovin, the two are keen on breaking down the complexities of the design process, helping their listeners grasp a better understanding of how the industry operates.
+Hosted by Marshall Bock and Brian Lovin, the two are keen on breaking down the complexities of the design process.
+It is helping their listeners grasp a better understanding of how the industry operates.

-By tuning into Design Details, you can be sure to gain an increase of design knowledge and learn how to articulate your ideas more fluidly.
+By tuning into Design Details, you can be sure to gain an increase of design knowledge.
+Moreover, learn how to articulate your ideas more fluidly.
 This show is chock full of innovation, valuable insight from their exceptionally knowledgeable guests, and the latest news in the design industry.

 For anyone interested in product design, Design Details is a must-listen!